 This toolkit is meant to be a foundation for agencies to build their own Pride Month show of support.
-The resources provided are basic printable flyers and visuals from various sources, including L&I's LGBTQ+ resource group.
-Although Pride Month is a good time to acknowledge the LGBTQ+ community, showing support for LGBTQ+ employees and customers should not be limited to the month of June.
+The resources provided are basic printable flyers and visuals from various sources.
+Although Pride Month is a good time to acknowledge the 2SLGBTQ+ community, showing support for 2SLGBTQ+ employees and customers should not be limited to the month of June.